Only Natural Pet EasyRaw dehydrated dog food earns the Advisor’s mid-tier rating of 3.5 stars.

 The third ingredient is whole eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

-The fourth ingredient includes broccoli.
+The fourth ingredient is broccoli.
 Broccoli is a healthy green vegetable and a member of the kale family.
 It’s notably rich in vitamin C and fiber and numerous other nutrients.

 Like other cruciferous vegetables, broccoli is believed to provide anti-cancer benefits.